ibm-cloud-docs/enterprise-management/iam-act.md

 When you delete an action control template, all versions of this template are deleted.
 {: note}

-## Retrieving versions of action control template by using API
+## Retrieving versions of the action control template by using the API
 {: #retrieve-version-act-API}
 {: api}